 Also a symbol of the Knights Templar and Sovereign Grand Commander

-And may I quote another source, on this whole subject:
+And may I quote another source, on this whole sorry saga:

-Anglican minister, John Lawrence offered his thoughts to this shocking turnaround:
+Anglican minister John Lawrence, offers his thoughts to this startling turnaround:

-My friend, if you are Catholic, then this article should concern you gravely.
-Why doesn't your church stand against this cult anymore, when for centuries it anathematised those that joined it?
-It just doesn't make sense, or maybe it does, if one understands how the Satantic new world order works and functions!
+My friend, if you are a catholic, this article should concern you greatly.
+Why doesn't your church stand against this antichrist cult anymore, when for centuries it threatened to curse those that dared join it?
+It just doesn't make sense, or maybe it does if one understands how the Satantic new world order works and functions!
 And how it controls all of the world's false religions!

-This article has been written to prove that the church of Rome is not a Christian institution, therefore those that are ignorantly partaking in their empty rituals and meaningless mass, should repent and seek Jesus with all their heart, mind, soul and strength.
+Rome is not and has never been a Christian institution, therefore those that are ignorantly partaking of their empty rituals and meaningless mass, should repent and seek the Lord Jesus Christ with all their heart, mind, soul, and strength.
 Don't put this off.
 Do it today (2 Cor.
-6:2.)
+6:2).

-If you, the reader, are a confessing Christian (whatever your denomination or background) and yet a freemason too, may I share the following Scripture warning with you.
+And if you are a professing Christian (whatever denomination or background) and yet a freemason too, may I share the following Scriptures with you.
 Time is of the essence, so please read and take heed: